Benefactors of University College

 William Henry Revis was an important benefactor of University College whose generosity in funding scholarships and loans enabled many students to attend University College who otherwise could not have afforded to do so.

-William Henry Revis was born in Nottingham towards the end of the nineteenth century.
+William Henry Revis was born in Nottingham in 1849.
 He was educated at Nottingham High School before leaving to work in the lace industry.
 Together with two partners he owned a lace and hosiery machine building business on Wollaton Street Nottingham.
 Following a successful local career in the lace industry he emigrated to America in 1899 where he spent fifteen years working as a merchant, importing building materials.
 In 1914 he returned to England, settling in Weston-super-Mare where he lived until his death in 1923.
 In his will he left £10, 000 to University College Nottingham together with a portion of his estate.
 Taken together the total bequest was almost £48, 000.
 This was the most significant donation to University College after the gifts of Sir Jesse Boot.
 The trustees of Revis’ will directed that the money should be used to fund scholarships, grants and loans for poor students “of pregnant parts and laudable inclination by whom a full education cannot be reached without considerable money help”.

 Example of minutes from the Revis committee, 9 August 1927